When should I begin looking for housing?

 Do I need a car?

 This depends on where you live.
 Generally speaking, if you live in Waltham, Newton, Porter Square (Cambridge or Somerville) or in downtown Boston, either you do not need a car because of convenient public transportation, or we do not recommend having a car due to difficult and expensive parking in the neighborhoods.
 To learn more about which neighborhoods are best suited for having a car to get to Brandeis, please see our Neighborhood Guide.
+The complimentary Brandeis Shuttle Route can also be found in the Neighborhood Guide.

 We strongly advise Master of Arts in Teaching (MAT) students to have their own transportation.
 Because an integral part of the MAT program includes an off-campus teaching internship, students find it helpful to have their own car to drive to campus and to their internship.